Zygo/bees/README.md

 crawler to scan the btrfs extent tree directly instead of the subvol FS trees.

-* Bees had support for multiple worker threads in the past; however, this was removed because it made Bees too aggressive to coexist with other applications on the same machine.
-It also hit the *slow backrefs* on N CPU cores instead of just one.

 * Block reads are currently more allocation- and CPU-intensive than they should be, especially for filesystems on SSD where the IO overhead is much smaller.
 This is a problem for power-constrained environments